jeanNyil/fuse-7-eap-demos/camel-cxf-jaxws-secure/README.md

 endpoint.
 The producer uses the payload to pass arguments to a CXF JAX-WS web service that is secured by BASIC HTTP authentication.

+Moreover, all the exchanged SOAP messages are secured and encrypted according to the X509 signature and encryption WS-security policy

 Prerequisites
 -------------